tips

 Why does my food still stick even if the pan is hot?

 You might not be using enough fat, or you might be trying to flip the food too early.
-Meat needs time to naturally release from the pan once a crust forms.
+Meat needs time to form a crust, and once that crust sets it tends to let go of the metal on its own.

 No spam, only interesting things.
 Unsubscribe anytime.